kwadrnt/MEAN-review/README.md

 ## Lab

 Working in teams of 3, choose one of your demos that might benefit from a database.
 Get it running as a MEAN stack app.
 That is, at least serve the `index.html` file and any stylesheets, client-side scripts, or images from your own Express server.
-When you have it running, add a breif readme that lists all the contributors and push it to GitHub.
+When you have it running, add a brief readme that lists all the contributors and push it to GitHub.

 Please feel free to reference previous notes.